Latest Posts

 Stan Prokop – founder of 7 Park Avenue Financial – http://www.7parkavenuefinancial.com

-Originating business financing for Canadian companies, specializing in working capital, cash flow, asset-based financing.
+Originating business financing for Canadian companies, specializing in working capital, cash flow, and asset-based financing.
 In business 7 years – has completed more than 50 Million $$ of financing for Canadian corporations.Info re: Canadian business financing & contact details:

 http://www.7parkavenuefinancial.com/factoring_receivables_invoice_rates_cost_financing.html